LDubya/OpenKeyNav/README.md

 heading level (H1 through H6) across the page and enter the first target in the previous or next matching context.
 Unheaded contexts move among structural siblings instead.
+When a native Tab stop wraps a heading, the wrapper remains the focus target and the first exposed heading it contains supplies that target's authored heading level.

+`Shift+Up` follows the authored heading outline to the nearest preceding lower-level heading and enters its first target. `Shift+Down` reverses that
+progression: the document can enter the first H2, and H1–H5 can enter the first following H(n+1).

+While the mode is active, its keylabels show the structural destinations available from the current focus: `⇧←` / `⇧→` for lateral movement and `⇧↑` / `⇧↓` for broaden/narrow, plus `⇧⇥` / `⇥` for the previous and next native Tab destinations.
+The focused native control also shows `↵` and/or `⎵` when Enter and/or Space provide its standard activation.
+These visual hints use the existing keylabel creation and positioning system; they do not intercept native Tab or activation behavior.
+Labeled targets also receive the existing keylabel target outline without becoming type-to-select targets.
+Set
+`modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `horizontal`, `vertical`, or `activation` groups.
+Set `keylabels.tab` to `false` to hide Tab and Shift+Tab hints.
+Native radio groups additionally label the browser's bare-arrow focus routes:
+`←↑` for the previous radio and `→↓` for the next.
+In a two-radio group, the single peer uses `↔↕`.
+OpenKeyNav describes these routes without handling the arrow events.
+A divider separates symbols that mean “or,” such as the Enter or Space alternatives in `↵⎵`; chord symbols such as `⇧←` remain joined.
+The label attached to the actively focused element uses the configured focus-ring color with white text so it stands apart from destinations.
+When necessary, its background is darkened just enough to maintain at least 4.5:1 text contrast while the existing thin keylabel outline remains white.
+The large active-context outline is disabled by default now that the focused keylabel provides the persistent visual anchor.
+Applications can restore it with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
+The persistent status says `Heading level` for heading-backed contexts and `Hierarchy level` for unheaded structural contexts.

 Previous/next target and typed-route commands begin with empty key bindings so applications can assign shortcuts that fit the host interface; each command is also available programmatically.
 Read the [Structural Navigation documentation](https://openkeynav.com/docs/usage/structural_navigation) for configuration, APIs, focus-scope behavior, and keyboard ownership.